nextthingco/docs/CHIP_Pro-Docs/source/includes/_powerpro.md

 PHOTO

 When you are ready to embed C.H.I.P.
 Pro there are options for how to power C.H.I.P.
 Pro.
-Below is a list of the ports and pins to provide power to and pins that are necessary to provide power in some instances.
+Below is a list of the ports and pins to provide power to and pins that are necessary to initiate power in some instances.

 PHOTO

 * **Micro USB port** - use a 6 - 23V AC adapter (we recommend getting one that supplies 12V and 3 amps).

+**Pins**

 * **CHG-IN** - connect 4.8 to 6 volts of power to this pin (and GND) to provide power for C.H.I.P.
 Pro.
 If you have a Lithium Polymer (LiPo) battery connected to BAT, then power provided to CHG-IN will also charge the battery.
 * **BAT** - connect a 3.7 volts Lithium Polymer (LiPo) battery to this pin (and GND) to provide power to C.H.I.P.
 Pro and receive charge from power inputs.
 When a battery is connected, short the **PWR (PWRON)** pin to ground for 2 seconds to start current flow.